The Definitive Guide to Optimize Your Product Listing Pages

 The way you present your products to shoppers on your product listing page doesn’t just affect their convenience, it also plays a major role in whether they buy from you or not.

-Although there are a number of ways you could categorize your products, the two main ways we’re going to cover are grid view and list view.
+Although there are several ways you could categorize your products, the two main ways we’re going to cover are grid view and list view.

 Grid view’s advantages include: